For more information please go to the 'Upgrade to a professional qualification' section.

 This course is suitable for managers who are responsible for overseeing systems development projects.

-Students must have successfully completed Foundations of Information Systems in order to take this as an Accredited Short Course.
+You must have successfully completed Foundations of Information Systems in order to take this as a Short Course for Credit.

 A limited number of MOD sponsored places are available.